closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 ### Strongly Typed Messages

-We used this pattern to work on our app for a few weeks, but the lack of type safety on our messages became a real pain: it was easy to misspell an action name, or to give the wrong data in the payload.
+After a few weeks of developing with this messaging system, the lack of type safety on our messages became a real pain: it was easy to misspell an action name, or to give the wrong data in the payload.
 So we decided to strongly type our messages and make sure that on both sides, whenever we send a message, the